 We designed our executive compensation programs and plans to achieve the objectives described above.
-Our executive compensation primarily consists of base salary, annual cash incentive bonuses under an executive bonus plan and CEO Cash Incentive Bonus Plan that are tied to the achievement of predetermined corporate performance goals, long-term equity incentive compensation and broad-based benefits programs.
+Our executive compensation primarily consists of base salary, annual cash incentive bonuses under an executive bonus plan and CEO Cash Incentive Bonus Plan, or CEO Bonus Plan, that are tied to the achievement of predetermined corporate performance goals, long-term equity incentive compensation and broad-based benefits programs.